gebeer/FieldtypeImageFromPage/README.md

 $pages->find('fieldname.filename%=xy.png');
 ```
 * Accidental image deletion is prevented.
 When you want to delete an image from one of the pages that hold your site-wide images, the module searches all pages that use that image.
 If any page contains a reference to the image you are trying to delete, deletion will be prevented.
 You will get an error message to help you edit those pages and remove references there before you can finally delete the image.
+* Image thumbnails loaded into inputfield on demand

 ### How to install and setup